 The Pink Project

 The pink ribbon movement started as a grassroots campaign by a woman named Charlotte Hayley in 1991.
 She was a breast cancer survivor whose grandmother, sister, and daughter were also impacted by the disease.
 She designed a peach colored breast cancer awareness ribbon and attached it to a postcard that read “The National Cancer Institute’s annual budget is $1.8 billion, only 5% goes for cancer prevention.
 Help us wake up legislators and America by wearing this ribbon.”
 Ultimately, she was asking how could we legitimately find a cure if we don’t know the cause?
 She was approached by Self Magazine’s editor-in-chief and marketing executive, Alexandra Penney and senior vice president of cosmetics company Estee Lauder, Evelyn Lauder, to use the ribbon as a form of branding.
 This offer was presented with the knowledge of cause-related marketing.
 Carol Cone of Cone Communications conducted research in the 80’s that proved over 50% of consumers would, despite the same cost and quality, shift to a brand that was associated with a good cause.
 Charlotte declined the offer, deeming them to be too corporate and commercial as she feared the message would get lost.
-They contacted their lawyers and discovered they could use her reach ribbon without her consent as long as it was a different color.
+They contacted their lawyers and discovered they could use her peach ribbon without her consent as long as it was a different color.
 They selected pink and in 1992, the pink ribbon phenomena began.